ireaneus/CDI/PersonalStatement.md

 ## Personal Statement of Faith

 1. What do you believe about the Bible?

+ > I believe the Bible is God’s written revelation to mankind.
+The sixty-six books of the Old and New Testaments, inspired by the Holy Spirit, form the complete and authoritative Word of God *([1 Corinthians 2:7,14](#1-corinthians-27-15); [2 Peter 1:20-21](#2-peter-120-21))*.

+> I affirm the plenary (full) and verbal inspiration of the Bible, meaning that every word, in all parts, is equally inspired and without error in the original manuscripts, infallible, and God-breathed *([2 Timothy 3:16](#2-timothy-316))*.
+The Bible alone is the only infallible rule of faith and practice, eternally relevant and authoritative over all aspects of life *([Matthew 5:18](#matthew-518); [John 16:12-13, 17:17](#john-1612-13-1717))*.

+> The Holy Spirit superintended the human authors of Scripture, ensuring that their writings, while reflecting their individual personalities, recorded God's Word without error in any part *([2 Peter 1:20-21](#2-peter-120-21))*.
+This process guarantees the Bible's reliability and accuracy *([2 Timothy 3:16](#2-timothy-316))*.

+> While there may be multiple applications of any passage, there is only one true interpretation, determined through careful study using the literal, grammatical-historical method, under the guidance of the Holy Spirit *([John 7:17](#john-717); ([1 Corinthians 2:7-15](#1-corinthians-27-15))*.
+Every believer is responsible for applying Scripture’s truth in their lives.
+Scripture stands as the final judge of mankind; never does mankind stand in judgment of Scripture.

 2. What is the nature of God?

+We believe in One God, who exists eternally in three persons—Father, Son, and Holy Spirit—who are distinct but co-equal in essence, nature, and attributes.
+The three persons of the Godhead share the same divine nature and operate in perfect unity, without division or separation.
+Each person of the Trinity is fully God, yet there is only one God.
+- **Key Scriptures**: Deuteronomy 6:4; Matthew 28:19; 2 Corinthians 13:14

    a.
 What do you believe about the Trinity?

+*We teach there is but one living and true God (Deuteronomy 6:4; Isaiah 45:5-7; I Corinthians 8:4), an infinite, all knowing Spirit (John 4:24), perfect in all His attributes, one in essence, eternally existing in three Persons – Father, Son, and Holy Spirit (Matthew 28:19; II Corinthians 13:14) – each equally deserving worship and obedience.*

    b.
 What do you believe about God the Father?

    c.
 What do you believe about God the Son?

    d.
 What do you believe about God the Holy Spirit?
-3. What do you believe about the works of God?
+4. What do you believe about the works of God?
-4. What do you believe about angels?
+5. What do you believe about angels?
-5. What do you believe about Satan?
+6. What do you believe about Satan?
-6. What do you believe about the nature of man?
+7. What do you believe about the nature of man?
-7. What do you believe about sin?
+8. What do you believe about sin?
-8. What do you believe about salvation?
+9. What do you believe about salvation?
-9. What do you believe about the Church?
+10. What do you believe about the Church?
-10. What do you believe about Heaven and Hell?
+11. What do you believe about Heaven and Hell?
-11. What do you believe about resurrection?
+12. What do you believe about resurrection?
-12. What do you believe about judgment?
+13. What do you believe about judgment?
-13. What do you believe about Jesus’ second coming?
+14. What do you believe about Jesus’ second coming?
-14. What do you believe about eternity?
+15. What do you believe about eternity?

 ### **God the Father**
 I believe that **God the Father** is the sovereign Creator and Sustainer of all things.
 He gave authority to Jesus Christ, His Son, to create the universe, and He directs the course of history according to His providential will.